sebma-github/DNA-methylation---Charr/README.md

 RRBS reads are available on ENA with the accession number **PRJEB45551**.

 ## I. Genome masking - Read alignment - Filtering:
-#### Assessment of C-T SNPs from whole genome data:
+#### Genome masking:
 We used whole genome sequencing data from 8 individuals (1 male and 1 female for each morph) to call for C-T SNPs.
 The list of 4 659 191 SNPs is **mergedCT.vcf** (currently, this file is a bit too big for github, I need to find a place where to make it accessible).

-#### Mask genome with these SNPs
 Download Salvelinus sp. genome in fasta format from https://www.ncbi.nlm.nih.gov/assembly/GCF_002910315.2/
 Use the **maskgenomeandindex.sh**  to mask the genome with the SNPs and index it with Bismark.

-#### Trim and merge reads from RRBS Illumina sequencing and align them to the masked genome to get methylation coverage files:
-See **getmethylcoverage.sh**, use **PhiX.fasta** and **adapters.fasta**.
+#### Trim, merge and align reads:
+Use **1cleanandmerge.sh** with **PhiX.fasta** and **adapters.fasta** to remove PhiX and adapter sequences, as well as trim for quality and merge the paired reads.
+Use **2aligntogenome.sh** to align the merged reads to the masked Salvelinsu sp. genome.
+Use **3getcoverage.sh** to extract methylation information (confusingly called "coverage" in Bismark).
+Use **4change-string-to-chr.sh** to change the "NC_" or "NW_" string to a "chr" string.
+This is because of MethylKit requirements.

+### Filter the coverage files:
-### Use MethylKit to further filter the coverage files in order to keep only CpGs that have >10X coverage in every one of the 48 samples.
+We used the MethylKit package to further filter the coverage files in order to keep only CpGs that have >10X coverage in every one of the 48 samples.
 See **BentvsLimn.R**
 The output is: **methmin1_48samples.csv**
 This csv file is used for most methylation analyses: whether they be PCA or glm based.

 ## II.
 Analyse methylation data at single CpG sites:
 A number of analyses were done on this methylation data (**methmin1_48samples.csv**) in order to identify methylation differences.